jessegall/proxy-utils/README.md

 ```

 The `RetryHandler` will retry the interaction according to the specified criteria.
-If the maximum number of attempts is reached or the `shouldRetry` closure returns `false`, the `RetryHandler` will not
+If the maximum number of attempts is reached or the `beforeRetry` closure returns `false`, the `RetryHandler` will not
 retry the interaction and the exception will be thrown.

 ## ExceptionTransformer